Skip to main content

 About me:

 Patrick is a lecturer (Education and Scholarship) in the Medical School.
 He teaches on the Medical Science, Neuroscience and Medicine (BMBS) undergraduate degree programs, and is Year 1 lead for Neurosciences.
 Patrick received his PhD from the University of Bristol where his work focused on the diversity and evolution of trypanosomes - protist blood parasites which cause diseases of livestock and humans.
-His subsequent postdoctoral research mainly focused on understanding the impact of estrogen pollution on the reproductive fitness of male fish and the population-level consequences.
+His subsequent postdoctoral research mainly focused on understanding the impacts of estrogen pollution on pollutions of fish.
 This work used both experimental and population-genetics approaches.

 Patrick teaches in several subject areas including cell biology, genetics, microbiology, reproductive biology, experimental design and statistics, and physiology.
-He enjoys developing and applying new methods to engage students in synchronous sessions.
-He also has interests in environmental issues (e.g. climate change), social mobility and the spread of medical misinformation.
+He enjoys developing new methods and resources to engage students in synchronous sessions.
+He also has interests in environmental issues (e.g. climate change) and the spread of medical misinformation.

 Patrick has also been involved in the Medical Schools Council summer schools program, giving a lecture “Science and the Past and Future of Medicine”, and has given talks for the University of Exeter’s Tropical Medicine Society on parasitic worms on unravelling the the origin of pandemics.